tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 # Session Prep

 #### Things this session
-This is really our first travel session, what do i want, I want good presentation, which means outlining the local area in greater detail
+This is really our first travel session, what do i want, I want good presentation, which means
+- outlining the local area in greater detail
+- creating a better soundscape
-	-
+- nailing the unknowable